-9. Clean the Spark Arrestor in a RedMax Leaf Blower
+9. Clean the Spark Arrestor

 You will find a spark arrestor on your RedMax leaf blower that can become plugged with soot and prevent it from starting.
 With the spark plug wire disconnected, remove the engine cover and engine exhaust cover.

 Remove the spark arrestor and clean it with a wire brush to remove the soot.
 If you are unable to clean it sufficiently, it is damaged or has a hole in it, replace it with a new spark arrestor.